Ascension Parish ready for its close-up in Hallmark Channel film premiering Thanksgiving Day

 ASCENSION PARISH - This Thanksgiving, Sorrento will be on the viewing menu for those who dive into the Hallmark Channel and its seasonal array of holiday fare.

 The movie "My Southern Family Christmas" makes its broadcast premiere just as most Americans put down the fork and pick up the remote control.
-The Ascension Parish-based production airs at 7 p.m. local time.
+The Ascension Parish-based production airs at 7 p.m. local time Thursday.

 Filming took place earlier this year—much of it at Sorrento's Cajun Village and Coffee House.